top of page

 About

-Sánchez, a Fulbright fellow from 2005–2007, earned his Master of Spanish Music degree under Maria Teresa Monteys and Alicia de Larrocha.
-He studied with Tamás Ungár at Texas Christian University, graduating summa cum laude, and with Douglas Humpherys at the Eastman School of Music, where he completed his Master of Music and Doctor of Musical Arts degrees.
+A Steinway Artist and Fulbright Fellow, Sánchez’s training includes a Master of Spanish Music under Maria Teresa Monteys and Alicia de Larrocha.
+He studied with Tamás Ungár at Texas Christian University and with Douglas Humpherys at the Eastman School of Music, where he completed his MM and DMA degrees.
+He is also a sought-after audio engineer and producer for labels such as Albany, Divine Art, and Navona.

 bottom of page